 This week we are working on Math exam review in class.
 Every year I give students a “Math Exam” at the midpoint in the year aligned with when our local high schools are starting their official exams.
 These are not official provincial or state exams, they are just a study tool to

 Students will thrive at reading if the classroom is setup to encourage relevant and purposeful reading materials.
 Read my 9 tips for creating a rich reading environment below.
 1. Books on display 24/7.
 Change them up weekly.
 This is my display case of high interest books.
 I consider

 If your school is anything like mine paper is at a premium, but your students visit the lined paper box daily.
 To solve this dilemma many teachers at my school have a GOOS (Good On One Side) paper box.
 Students know that anything that requires paper, which is not an official note or

 Before I implemented the GRASS strategy for problem-solving in math in my classroom, I was getting incomplete answers.
 Now that my students have a structure to follow, their answers are more detailed and focused.
-GRASS Problem Solving Strategy GRASS is an acronym that stands for: Given, Required, Application, Solution, Statement.
-Given – What information
+GRASS Strategy for Math Problem-Solving GRASS is an acronym that stands for

 I surprised all of them this morning with a HAPPY NEW YEAR homework pass.
 I rarely hand out paper homework passes because I am trying to cut down on my class’ paper consumption.
 This year students have received only three paper homework passes Welcome Back, Birthday and Happy New Year.